Starter Syllabus

 Instructor Information*

 Include instructor(s) name, office/room number, uoregon e-mail address, and any other means of contact desired.
+These are minimum requirements by UO policy.

 Office Hours*